-Tomorrow, May 12th, is International Myalgic Encephalomyelitis/Chronic Fatigue Syndrome Awareness Day, a day to recognize and support individuals living with this illness as well as advocate for further research on both a cause and a cure.
+May 12th is International Myalgic Encephalomyelitis/Chronic Fatigue Syndrome Awareness Day, a day to recognize and support individuals living with this illness as well as advocate for further research on both a cause and a cure.
 Myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome (CFS), is a complex and debilitating health condition that’s gaining more recognition as medical science advances.
-Keep reading to learn more about the history of CFS in addition to how occupational therapy can help improve the likelihood of a full recovery.
+Keep reading to learn more about the history of chronic fatigue syndrome, and how occupational therapists can help improve the likelihood of a full recovery.

 The History Of Chronic Fatigue Syndrome

 Medically recognized as early as 1934, this disease was once confused as an atypical form of polio, which speaks volumes to the severity of its symptoms.
-In fact, Florence Nightingale, a profound figure in medical history and considered the founder of modern nursing, is a famous case of suspected CFS.
+In fact, Florence Nightingale, a profound figure in medical history and considered the founder of modern nursing, is suspected of living with CFS.

-As a way to commemorate her battle with this illness, Nightingale's birthday was chosen as an international awareness day for chronic immunological and neurological diseases, which is why we recognize ME/CFS on May 12th.
+Nightingale’s birthday was chosen to recognize chronic immunological and neurological diseases like CFS, which is why the ME/CFS and fibromyalgia international awareness days take place on May 12th.
 Furthermore, to honor her advocacy for the nursing profession and recognize her struggles with CFS, in 1988 a Canadian ME/CFS foundation was named after her: The Nightingale Research Foundation.

 CFS is a serious, long-term illness that leaves many patients bedridden and housebound.
-In order to be diagnosed, three primary symptoms must be apparent:
+In order to be diagnosed with chronic fatigue syndrome, three primary symptoms must be apparent:

 In addition to these main three symptoms, one of these other symptoms must be apparent as well:

 - Cognitive issues such as trouble thinking quickly, memory issues and paying attention to details.